inspec/inspec-aws/docs/resources/aws_ec2_hosts.md

 # aws_ec2_hosts

-Use the `aws_ec2_hosts` InSpec audit resource to test properties of the plural resource of AWS EC2 Host.
+Use the `aws_ec2_hosts` InSpec audit resource to test properties of multiple AWS EC2 host resources.

-The AWS::EC2::Host allocates a fully dedicated physical server for launching EC2 instances.
+The `AWS::EC2::host` allocates a fully dedicated physical server for launching EC2 instances.

 ## Syntax